fbenariac/todoWebApp/README.md

 ## What that ?

-this is a simple todo app build with rails 5.
+This is a simple todo app build with rails 5.

 ## Todo list:
   * Add some UI and UX
-  * Install paper_trail to follow tasks history versions.
   * Set up rake doc:app ;-)

 ## Debug/WTF: